MicrosoftDocs/windows-iotcore-docs/windows-iotcore/index.md

 ---

 ---
-# Windows IoT developer documentation
+# Windows IoT Core developer documentation

 Windows IoT is a version of Windows 10 that is optimized for smaller devices with or without a display that run on both ARM and x86/x64 devices.
 The Windows IoT Core documentation provides information on connecting, managing, updating, and securing your devices, and more.